LapoBini/lapobini.github.io/content/_index.md

       text: |-
         I am currently studying the impact of global supply chain shocks on prices, real economic activities, and trade.
 The key challenge is performing causal inference using large-scale macroeconomic models.

-        Additionaly, I have a strong interest in trend-cycle models and econometrics of network.
+        Additionaly, I have a strong interest in trend-cycle models and economic networks.

         If you're interested in collaborating, please feel free to reach out.
     design: